rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 insecure = true
 ```

-## Step 02: Create the `base` Container Image
+## Step 02: Create the `base` container image

-In this guide, we're working as the root user, but you can do this in any home directory.
-Change to the root directory if you're not already there:
+In this guide, we are working as the root user, but you can do this in any home directory.
+Change to the root directory if you are not already there:

 ```bash
 cd /root
 ```

-Now make all of the directories you'll need for your various container builds:
+Now make all of the directories you will need for your various container builds:

 ```bash
 mkdir base db-tools mariadb nextcloud